MicrosoftDocs/sql-docs/docs/advanced-analytics/python/setup-python-machine-learning-services.md

 ##  <a name="bkmk_enableFeature"></a> Step 2: Enable Python script execution

 1. Open [!INCLUDE[ssManStudioFull](../../includes/ssmanstudiofull-md.md)].
-If it is not already installed, you can rerun the SQL Server setup wizard to open a download link and install it.
+If it is not already installed, you can re-run the SQL Server setup wizard to open a download link and install it.

 2. Connect to the instance where you installed Machine Learning Services, and run the following command: